JensBender/hate-speech-detection/README.md

   </a>
   <p>
     <br />
-    Deep learning for hate speech detection in social media comments.
+    I implemented a hate speech detector for social media comments using advanced deep learning techniques.
+The fine-tuned BERT model (78% accuracy) outperformed SimpleRNN and LSTM models and was deployed via a web application and an API.
     <br />
   </p>
 </div>